 Productivity monitoring tools can help alert you to mistakes made by your employees in time to correct them so that you can ensure that finished projects are error-free.
 What’s more, by eliminating distractions, you also eliminate many of the mistakes from happening in the first place, which means that you spend less time correcting mistakes and more time moving on to new work.

 When your employees venture off work-related sites and into social media sites, forums, and shopping sites, not only are they slowing down productivity, they also run the risk of compromising your workplace network.
 It’s easier than you might think to pick up viruses or malware from insecure websites and personal emails.
 All that it takes is for your employee to click a bad link or open a bad attachment to a personal email.

 Every business has to cope with the possibility of Internet-based attacks.
 Whether it’s a business rival engaging in corporate espionage, an opportunist using ransomware in order to extract payment, or a disgruntled employee trying to get even for being passed over for a promotion or raise, there are threats that every business is at risk of encountering.
 You may not be able to prevent someone with malicious intent from trying to infiltrate your network, but you can make your business less vulnerable to those attacks.

-When you use productivity monitoring software, you can block insecure websites by keyword, URL, or category, you can monitor when and how employees use your system, you can keep an eye on specific files to see who is accessing them and when, and you can block employee access to areas of the network that they don’t need to have access to.
-All of these features can help to eliminate vulnerabilities in your system and keep your workplace safe from security threats.
+When you use productivity monitoring software, you can block insecure websites by keyword, URL, or category and you can monitor what types of web activities your team is doing.
+These features can help to eliminate vulnerabilities in your system and keep your workplace safe from security threats.

 Implementing Productivity Monitoring With Minimal Backlash